GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 > [!IMPORTANT]
 > The project was provided with two empty folders, respectively named 'Fingerprint_to_classify' and 'Fingerprint_classified,' which are used for the automatic classification of images. <br>Specifically:
-- `Fingerprint_to_classify/` represents the folder where you should place the fingerprint images you want to classify using the trained neural network.
+- `Fingerprint_to_classify/` represents the folder where you should place the fingerprint images you want to classify using the trained neural residual network.
 - `Fingerprint_classified/` represents the folder where the images are moved once they have been classified.
 At the end of the classification process, a subfolder for each necessary class is created, ensuring that the corresponding image is restored in that class.

 > [!CAUTION]
->  If the folders are accidentally removed, they will be automatically recreated during the next classification attempt.
-You will need to reinsert the images you want to classify into the 'Fingerprint_to_classify' folder.
+>  If the "Fingerprint_to_classify" folder is accidentally removed, it will be automatically recreated during the next classification attempt.
+You will need to reinsert the images you want to classify into the new 'Fingerprint_to_classify' folder.
 ---

 ### Use of base_config.yaml file